Ref-DGS: Reflective Dual Gaussian Splatting

 \subsubsection{Global--Local Specular Features}

-For each pixel $\mathbf{p}$, we construct specular features by combining (i) far-field global reflection features obtained by querying a learnable spherical feature map using the spherical mipmap (Sph-Mip) encoding, and (ii) near-field local reflection features rendered from the local reflection Gaussians $\mathcal{G}_{\mathrm{local}}$.
+For each pixel $\mathbf{p}$, we construct specular features by combining (i) far-field global specular features obtained by querying a learnable spherical feature map using the spherical mipmap (Sph-Mip) encoding, and (ii) near-field local specular features rendered from the local reflection Gaussians $\mathcal{G}_{\mathrm{local}}$.

 \paragraph{Far-field global specular reflection via Sph-Mip.} Following Ref-GS~\cite{zhang2025ref}, we represent far-field specular reflections using a learnable spherical feature map $\mathbf{M}$.
-Far-field global reflection features are obtained by applying the Sph-Mip encoding, which queries $\mathbf{M}$ conditioned on the reflection direction and surface roughness.
+Global specular features are obtained by applying the Sph-Mip encoding (See the supplementary material Sec.~B for more details), which queries $\mathbf{M}$ conditioned on the reflection direction and surface roughness.
 For each pixel, we compute the specular reflection direction $\mathbf{r}$ from the estimated surface normal and view direction, convert it to spherical coordinates $\mathbf{x}(\mathbf{r})\in[0,1]^2$, and select a roughness-dependent mipmap level:

 where $\mathbf{F}_{\mathrm{global}}(\mathbf{p}) \in \mathbb{R}^{d}$, and $\ell(\cdot)$ maps surface roughness to a continuous mipmap level to approximate prefiltered far-field specular reflections from the environment.